Equality Outcomes, Impact Assessments and Investment Decisions

 This guide covers:

-How to conduct Equality and Fairer Scotland assessments of your plans.
+• How to conduct Equality and Fairer Scotland assessments of your plans

-It aims to supports those developing or making public spending decisions, including all City Region and Growth Deal (CRD) partners, such as national and local government officers, enterprise agencies and elected members.
+It aims to support those developing or making public spending decisions, including all City Region and Growth Deal (CRD) partners, such as national and local government officers, enterprise agencies and elected members.
 It offers advice on how to set equality outcomes for your work and how to conduct Equality & Fairer Scotland assessments of your plans.

-Johanna Boyd is the former leader of Stirling Council where she was instrumental in developing the Stirling & Clackmannanshire City Region Deal.
+Clackmannanshire City Region Deal.
 Since leaving politics she has returned to the law and is now working with Brodie’s solicitors.

 City and Regional Deals in Context